tkidman/shifty/readme.md

 * Shifty tries to distribute AAL shifts evenly by increasing the score for each AAL shift worked.

 ## TODO:
- * show if week 1 or week 2 on roster
  * handle exceptions gracefully
  * format numbers nicely on staff summary
  * night/morning rule